Ladislav Křížek

 Ladislav Křížek (born 24 April 1963) is a Czech singer, songwriter, and guitarist active since the mid-1980s.
+At the beginning of his career, from 1985 to 1987, he sang with the heavy metal band Vitacit.
+He later joined the group Citron, recording one album with them in 1987, one in 2001, and one more after rejoining, in 2015.
+He went on to form his own band, Kreyson, in 1989.
+To date, they have released five studio albums.
+In 1997, he created the group Damiens with his brother Miroslav.
+The duo has released three studio albums.
+Křížek has also published four solo studio albums since 1991.

 Biography

 Beginnings of a singing career

 Křížek began his career in the now unknown group BMM, after which he joined the Žatec-based band Nervus Vegus.
 The real beginning of his career happened with the Prague band TAM.
 Křížek did not stay with them for long, however.
-In the first months of 1985, TAM was offered an opening slot for the annual concert of the band Orient, which they accepted without hesitation.
-Coincidentally, this concert was attended by members of the heavy metal band Vitacit, whose lead singer Dan Horyna departed in February of the same year.
-Vitacit liked Křížek's vocals so much that they immediately offered him the vacant spot, which he accepted.
+In the first months of 1985, TAM was offered an opening slot for the annual concert of the band Orient, which they accepted.
+This concert was attended by members of the heavy metal band Vitacit, whose lead singer Dan Horyna departed in February of the same year.
+Vitacit liked Křížek's vocals so much that they offered him the vacant spot, which he accepted.

 Vitacit

-Vitacit had been together since 1973, but had never recorded any material.
+Vitacit had been together since 1973 but had never recorded any material.
 In 1985, after Křížek joined, they met guitarist and singer Miloš "Dodo" Doležal, who became the band's new frontman.
 Křížek and Doležal went on to write a number of hit songs together.
 Vitacit had much success and filled concert halls throughout 1985 and 1986.
-By 1987, they began to attract attention from record labels, and received several offers.
-In January of that year, however, Ladislav Křížek announced his departure from the band.
+By 1987, they began to attract attention from record labels and received several offers.
+In January of that year, however, Křížek announced his departure from the band.
 His last concerts with Vitacit were held in a grim atmosphere, and on 15 March 1987, Křížek and Vitacit performed together for the last time.

 Citron

 In February 1987, the Ostrava-based metal band Citron was hit by an unexpected event.
 Their singer Stanislav Hranický broke his leg and was unable to perform for an extended period of time.
-For this reason, the band hired Ladislav Křížek as his replacement.
+For this reason, the band hired Křížek as his replacement.
 They immediately began to work on their third album, titled Radegast.
-Upon release, the album went gold, and was the first big success for Křížek.
+Upon release, it went Gold and was the first big success for Křížek.
 The following year, Citron won the Zlatý slavík award.
 Citron went on to tour extensively, not only in Czechoslovakia, but also in Poland, the USSR, and Germany.
 They appeared frequently on television, topped music charts, and garnered much success during this period.
-In early 1989, the band began to prepare their next studio album, Vypusťte psy!
-(Release the Dogs!), but disagreements began to show among them.
+In early 1989, the band began to prepare their next studio album, Vypusťte psy!, but disagreements began to show among them.
 They managed to record a demo and release two singles, before Křížek departed the band in August 1989.
-Guitarist Jaroslav Bartoň followed, and together they formed the group Kreyson.